Laamy/LightAPI-v2/README.md

 you then put the remaining linker headers in C:\Luau\x64\includes if you dont know how to do this then dont bother me

+heres some extra information on this the project assumes you have a folder in your C: drive called "Luau" make a folder in C: called Luau "C:\Luau" extract the file x64.rar that i put in the solution source into there and magic u can build !!!!!

 # How does this work?

 What lua